tejas2454/testing/README.md

-# Sample application to test deployment of models.
+# Sample application to learn docker based deployment of DL models.

 This implementation is docker based deployment of done on fashio_mnist dataset.
 This is very basic code to new entrants to undersand docker based deployments.